-D. Is Dr. Lehman available for consultations?
-I get many requests for consultations.
-And I totally understand people's desire to get consultation input from someone with extensive experience and proven efficacy (especially when they have a particularly difficult/complicated situation, and especially when they have already tried many other resources and/or ministries and/or therapists).
+I also get many requests for consultations.
+And I totally understand people's desire to get consultation input from someone with extensive experience and proven efficacy.
+Especially when they have a particularly difficult/complicated situation, and especially when they have already tried many other resources and/or ministries and/or therapists.
 If I were in this situation, I would also ask for a consultation from Dr. Lehman.
 Unfortunately, intense time constraints make it impossible for me to provide consultations regarding specific situations.
-It grieves me to say "no" to so many earnest requests, but I just can't find a way to fit more than 24 hours into each day.
+Again, I just can't find a way to fit more than 24 hours into each day.

-However, I can offer a few thoughts that might be helpful for those of you who are dealing with a situation with some aspect that is beyond your current training and/or experience and/or skill and/or capacity (and therefore you are understandably looking for consultation input as one way to bring additional resources into the situation):
+One small piece of good news: At the end of the Advanced Topics section below, I offer a few thoughts that might be helpful for those of you who are dealing with a situation with some aspect that is beyond your current training and/or experience and/or skill and/or capacity (and therefore you are understandably looking for consultation input as one way to bring additional resources into the situation).